-Same facts as Part 1, except \$ 5,000 is frittered away, then \$ 10,000 in GM stock is purchased, then the remaining \$ 5,000 is frittered away.
-Is the GM stock half community and half separate?
+Same facts as Part 1, except \$5,000 is spent by the Husband, then \$10,000 in stock is purchased, then the remaining \$5,000 is spent.
+Is the stock half community and half separate?
 Perhaps we should have an equitable principle that the presumption applied is one that will favor the party to whom equity should be done.
-That may be "separate out first" sometimes, "community out first" sometimes, and sometimes a presumption in favor of whatever gives greatest advantage to the party deserving
+That may be separate out first sometimes, community out first other times, but always a presumption in favor of whatever gives greatest advantage to the party deserving equitable relief.
+Under such a rule, the trial court could find that the stock was entirely Wife's separate property.

-7. "Borrowing" Between Separate and Community Funds.
+7. "Borrowing" Between Separate and Community Funds

 In Newland v.
 Newland, 529 S.W.2d 105 (Tex.
 Civ.
-App.--Fort Worth 1975, no writ), the husband maintained distinct bank accounts, the "general account" being for community deposits and expenditures, and the "separate account" being for business transactions relating to his separate estate.
-On occasion the balance of one account would run low, and Mr. Newland would "borrow" from the other account, for "short terms."
-The husband treated such transactions as loans, and repaid the borrowed funds "so that the two accounts were restored to the condition which would have obtained had there not been necessity for any transfer."
+App.-Fort Worth 1975, no writ), Husband maintained distinct bank accounts, the "general account" being for community deposits and expenditures, and the "separate account" being for business transactions relating to his separate estate.
+On occasion the balance of one account would run low, and Husband would "borrow" from the other account, for "short terms."
+Husband treated such transactions as loans, and repaid the borrowed funds "so that the two accounts were restored to the condition which would have obtained had there not been necessity for any transfer."
 Id. at 109.
-There was documentary proof of this type of activity for most of the 20-year plus period involved.
-The trial court, and the appellate court, found that the husband's methods avoided commingling of the funds, since "there was always ability to compute correct balances for purposes of resegregation."
+There was documentary proof of this type of activity for most of the 20-plus year period involved.
+The trial court found, and the appellate court affirmed, that Husband's methods avoided commingling of the funds, since "there was always ability to compute correct balances for purposes of resegregation."
 Id. at 109.

-8. Clearing-house method; Deposit Followed by Withdrawal in Close Proximity.
+8. Clearing-house method; Deposit Followed by Withdrawal in Close Proximity

 In Higgins v.
 Higgins, 458 S.W.2d 498 (Tex.
 Civ.
-App.--Eastland 1970, no writ), the jury found that, where the husband deposited \$71,200.00 of separate funds in a joint bank account and shortly thereafter drew out \$70,000.00 to purchase a ranch, the ranch was the husband's separate property.
+App.-Eastland 1970, no writ), the jury found that, where Husband deposited \$71,200.00 of separate funds in a joint bank account and shortly thereafter drew out \$70,000.00 to purchase a ranch, the ranch was Husband's separate property.
 That finding was affirmed by the appellate court.